Oak Park, Illinois: Fire

-Police
+Police and Crime

-The village is protected by the Oak Park Police Department, with 23 sworn officers per 10,000 residents.
+The village is protected by the Oak Park Police Department employing roughly 118 officers, with 23 sworn officers per 10,000 residents.

-Crime

 In 2019, Oak Park's reported violent crime rate per 100,000 residents was 298, 28% lower than that of Illinois as a whole.
 The reported property crime rate, at 3,047, was 50% higher.
 In 2020 the village experienced a ten percent increase in reported crimes, including more thefts, robberies, and aggravated assaults/batteries, but fewer burglaries, compared to 2019.